-If the reason for conducting business in Norway is to cooperate with other enterprises a partnership may be option.
+If the reason for conducting business in Norway is to cooperate with other enterprises a partnership may be the option.

 There are various forms of partnership structures available in Norway.
 To be formerly registered the partnership must be incorporated as an ANS (Ansvarlig Selskap), a DA (Selskap med delt ansvar) or a KS (Kommandittselskap).
 The major differences between the three types of entities is how potential liability is distributed to the partners.

 - In the ANS (General Partnership) all partners are jointly and severally liable for the partnership’s liabilities;

 - In the DA (Pro Rata Partnership) each partner has unlimited responsibility for a specific percentage of the total liability of the partnership;

 - In the KS (Limited Partnership) one or more partners (general partner) have joint and severally responsibility for the partnership’s liability, whereas the limited partners are liable only up to a specific amount of their investment.
-The general partner may be a limited liability company (AS), but it must hold at least 10% of the KS.
+The general partner must hold at least 10% of the KS and may be a limited liability company (AS).

 Non-registered joint ventures (JV) are rather uncommon in Norway.
 Single JV projects may be based on agreements of cooperation rather than forming a registered partnership.
-However, some public customers may no longer accept these kinds of JVs and participants in a JV will therefore prefer to participate via an AS, or any of the above-mentioned forms of partnerships.
+However, some public customers may no longer accept such JVs and the participants in a JV will therefore prefer to participate via an AS, or any of the above-mentioned forms of partnerships.

 Sole proprietorship (ENK)

 An individual engaged in business activities may elect to do this directly and not via a company.
 In such case the individual must register the sole proprietorship (“Enkeltpersonforetak” or “ENK”).

 The ENK has unlimited liability for the debts of his or her business.

 The ENK must keep books of accounts and the tax rates deviates from the corporate tax rates as they are linked to the tax rates of employees.